Franz Josef Glacier

 - Locations: If you wonder, where is everything?
 Quite easy: The car park, where you start the main hike (and other hikes) is close to the Franz Josef Village: Google Maps - Franz Josef Car Park.
 The nearby Franz Josef ‘Village’ is where all the hotels are located.
 The heli tours also start here and can be booked on the spot (which we don’t recommend, read tip #1 why): Google Maps - Franz Josef Village

 Hot Pools (Special Tip)

 If you'd like to relax after a hike in the tranquil surroundings of Franz Josef's lush and ancient looking rainforest, we recommend the three immersing hot pools: Te Runanga o Makaawhio: Te Puna Mahaki (Pool of Calmness), Te Puna Makoha (Pool of Tranquillity), Te Puna Marino (Pool of Serenity).
-You can book in advance here if you like: Franz Josef Glacier Hot Pools - Single Entry Ticket, but can also easily buy a ticket right there on the spot.
+You can book your ticket in advance via GetYourGuide (excellent service and safe booking!): Franz Josef Glacier Hot Pools - Single Entry Ticket.
+However, you may also buy a ticket right there on the spot.